Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Traces and morphisms of cohomological field theory algebras

 \begin{lemma} If $\tau_V \cong_\psi \tau_W \circ \phi$ then

 \end{lemma}

-\begin{proof} By combining (a) and (c) in the definition and using the equality of the homology class $[D_\rho]$ of the divisor $D_\rho$ corresponding to fixed scaling and the divisor at infinite scaling $\sum [D_{[I_1,\ldots,I_r]}]$. \end{proof}
+\begin{proof} The proof follows by combining (a) and (c) in the definition.
+These are applied to using the equality of the homology class $[D_\rho]$ of the divisor $D_\rho$ corresponding to fixed scaling and the divisor at infinite scaling $\sum [D_{[I_1,\ldots,I_r]}]$. \end{proof}